Isa2008/image-carousel/README.md

 ![Alt Text](demo-pics-gifs/image-carousel.png)

-Images move continuesly one after another.
-Dots show the current image sequence.
-By clicking on a dot the set image slides in.
-It's responsive.
-Rebuild and have fun!
+Images move continuesly one after another.\
+Dots show the current image sequence.\
+By clicking on a dot the set image slides in.\
+In responsive design.\
+Rebuild and have fun.

 Images are taken of a show of my collective 2008daughters at DUVE Gallery Berlin.
 Photos by Bennie Julian Gay.